heavyblotto/memorativa/docs/1. introduction/memorativa-1-5-section-checkpoint.md

 5. **Geocentric Orientation**: The perceiver's stable position at the center of the conceptual cosmos enables meaningful navigation and relationship discernment.

 As we move into Section 2, these philosophical foundations will be translated into a concrete cybernetic system with specific architectural components, feedback mechanisms, and interaction models.

+## Citations

+- [1] [Section 1.1] Introduction to Memorativa's philosophical foundation.
+- [2] [Section 1.2] Model of thought and concept formation process.
+- [3] [Section 1.3] Perceptual encoding through the percept-triplet structure.
+- [4] [Section 1.4] The sky computer as a pre-linguistic cybernetic system.
+- [5] Steiner, R. (1921). *The Philosophy of Freedom*.
+Rudolf Steiner Press.
+- [6] Yates, F. A. (1966). *The Art of Memory*.
+University of Chicago Press.
+- [7] Hesse, H. (1943). *The Glass Bead Game*.
+Picador.
+- [8] Wiener, N. (1948). *Cybernetics: Or Control and Communication in the Animal and the Machine*.
+MIT Press.